 In this case a tag.

-Using client.ManifestDigest("library/amazoncorretto", "11")
+Using client.ManifestDigest("library/amazoncorretto", "11") we get:

 sha256:38455efd51e100ce0cdcc481036749395363671ed71406b21ad78b69b22b2c37